-Dates for festivals, Vrat or Upvas, rainfalls, ups and downs in the market are available through Indian calendar or Panchang.
+Dates for festivals, Vrat or Upvas, rainfalls, and ups and downs in the market are available through the Indian calendar or Panchang.

-People obtain important information of sunrise, sunset, Rahukal or Rahukalam or Period of Rahu is different for each day and it should be avoided for any auspicious work or event More, Lagna Pravesh (starting of ascendants) through Panchang.
+People obtain important information about sunrise, sunset, Rahukal or Rahukaalam, and Lagna Pravesh (starting of ascendants) through Panchang.

-Panchang provides us the exact wedding time for the marriage or Vivah-Muhurat, Masik Rashifal (monthly prediction), exact time for the occurrence of eclipses, rituals to be performed.
+Panchang provides us the exact wedding time for the marriage or Vivah-Muhurat, Masik Rashifal (monthly prediction), the exact time for the occurrence of eclipses, and rituals to be performed.

-Panchanga or Indian calendar also tells about the list of Indian government holidays.
+The Indian calendar or Panchanga also tells about the list of Indian government holidays.

 Panchang or Panchangam is known as Panjika in the eastern region of India, including West Bengal, Orissa, and Assam, it is called Panchangam in southern India.